emocanu/handsOn/Cplusplus/RemoveDuplicatesInString/README.md

 The transformation also applies recursively, if an adjacency is created by a previous transformation, that adjacency shall be removed too.\
 Given the string: "XYZZXXY", the first rule gives "XYXXY", then "XYY", then "X".

-The assignment is to create a program that __efficiently__ ccomputes a string from an input string, using the above transformation.
+The assignment is to create a program that __efficiently__ computes a string from an input string, using the above transformation.

 #### The solutions